By Markey Read

 The number one reason, however, that people leave their jobs is because there is a conflict with their manager.
 They will say it because they received an offer for better pay or they want to work from home, but people don’t quit jobs, they quit people.
 Providing coaching and mentoring for your managers and leaders is one of the best investments you can make.
 This includes training them in how to support their people to develop their skills, talents, and qualifications and giving them the resources to help that development.

 Continuous professional development helps to ensure that you have a more resilient workforce to meet the ever-changing demands of our times.
 Additionally, research shows that individuals who access professional development are more engaged and committed to meeting the challenges of working at a dynamic organization.
 When that access is supported by the company, employees are more likely to be loyal and apply all their newly developed skills and knowledge to the success of their employer.

 If you are hoping that larger employers in the state will pick up the slack, by the way, think again.
 With the vast majority of people working in Vermont being employed by companies with 50 or fewer employees and most of those folks working for companies with 10 or fewer employees, there are not enough large employers to provide all the professional development.

 Introducing Professional Development Opportunities to Your Organization

 Developing a professional development process can be as simple as training your managers to have “career conversations” separate from compensation and annual review conversations.
-When managers take time to listen to what their people want from life without threat of being released for insufficient commitment, they may discover that an administrative assistant wants to be more involved with operations; a marketing assistant has some natural training and technical writing skills; a financial analyst wants to be more involved with human resource matters; and that a seeming mediocre sales representative would actually be a good sales manager.
+When managers take time to listen to what their people want from life without the threat of being released for insufficient commitment, they may discover that an administrative assistant wants to be more involved with operations; a marketing assistant has some natural training and technical writing skills; a financial analyst wants to be more involved with human resource matters; and that a seeming mediocre sales representative would be a good sales manager.

 Some useful steps in assisting employees in their professional planning include: